n8tlmps/cirrhosis-survival-analysis/README.md

 <div class="section">
 	<p>
 Cirrhosis is severe scarring of the liver.
 This condition can be caused by many forms of liver diseases and conditions, such as hepatitis or chronic alcohol consumption.
 Each time your liver is injured, scar tissue forms in the healing process.
 The accumulation of scar tissue replaces more of the healthy liver tissue as cirrhosis worsens, impairing the liver’s functionality.
 Advanced cirrhosis can be life-threatening.
 This project aims to understand the probability of cirrhosis survival and to analyze the underlying factors influencing survival time.
+A survival analysis was conducted on this dataset using the Kaplan-Meier estimator and curve, logrank tests, and the Cox proportional hazards model.
 </div>

 <div class="section">